Professional-Kate/congenial-octo-fishstick/Modules/Inventory/README.md

 ﻿# Modules/Inventory
-The `Inventory` module stores player `Item`s and can mutate them, adding or removing from their `Amount`, on request.
+The `Inventory` module stores player `Item`s and handles all mutations, adding or removing from their `Amount` on request.

-The `Inventory` also handles `Crafting` and `Recipies` which is the process of taking x items and transforming them into y items.
+It also manages `Crafting` and `Recipies` which define how sets of input Items can be transformed into new output Items.

 ## Contracts